MaksymNaboka/MathTestApp/README.txt

 There are no restrictions

 There are 4 main modes:
-for addition, subtraction, multiplication and division plus mode "Everything" where every question can be with any operator
+for addition, subtraction, multiplication and division, and mode "Everything" where every question can be with any operator

 If you made a mistake, you can try that question again in "Retry incorrect questions" mode

 In settings you can find 3 levels of difficulty, as well as mode for division questions

-Difficulties:
+Difficulties
 +1 level - you gain 1 point if answered correctly and -1 if answered wrong

 +2 level - you gain 2 points if answered correctly and -1 if answered wrong